Skip to main content

 6 mentions Positive Neutral Negative

-The monetization aspect of the game is heavily criticized, with many users labeling it as a cash grab that lacks genuine development and updates.
-Despite some acknowledging its potential, the overall sentiment suggests disappointment in the studio's commitment, leading to a perception of the game as a poorly executed attempt to profit without delivering quality.
+The monetization aspect of the game has drawn significant criticism, with many users labeling it a cash grab that lacks ongoing support and updates.
+Despite some acknowledging its potential, the overall sentiment suggests disappointment in the developers' commitment, leading to a perception that the game was primarily designed for profit rather than quality.

 • “This studio's next attempt, Flashing Lights, looks promising, but Enforcer seems like it was a cash grab for them.”